drtran/jhipster4-demo/README.md

 ## Development

+### Special Note from Kiet: Monday 3 July 2017

+1. I forked from the original branch.
+I added javassist 3.20.0-GA to make this work for my environment
+2. I run yarn at command line.
+3. Then, I run ./mvnw

+### End Special Note from Kiet.
 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.